 Yo-yo dieting isn’t wise nutrition management, but it made me an expert at losing body fat.
-(Learning how to keep it off came later unfortunately.)
+(Keeping it off came later unfortunately.)

 All fat loss requires is that you burn more energy than you take in.
 It’s a simple concept, but there’s a lot of room for error in practice.